 Selecting Solar Panels

-In this knowledge article we will run through the basics of solar panels and how to calculate the solar panel or solar array for your system.
+In this knowledge article we will run through the basics of solar panels and how to calculate your required solar input.

 - Fixed panels

 - Flexible solar panels